 Learning repetition for kids

-Key takeaway: Learning repetition for kids works best when review is spaced across time, because short repeated sessions help children remember better than one long burst of practice.
+Key takeaway: Learning repetition for kids often works best when review is spaced across time, because short repeated sessions can help children revisit ideas more comfortably than one long burst of practice.

 This is helpful for parents because it means effective learning does not have to be intense.
-In fact, the research suggests the opposite.
-Small, repeated review windows can support memory retention for kids more effectively than trying to do everything at once.
+Small, repeated review windows can support memory-building for kids without turning learning into pressure.
 A nightly learning routine, especially one built around calm bedtime review for kids, can make repetition easier to sustain.

 What the research says about spaced practice for children